ZunpengLiu/AD_Multiomic_MultiRegion/01_snATAC/04_Epigenomic_information_erosion/README.md

 The script normalizes the ratio matrix using Z-score normalization, which scales the data based on the mean and standard deviation of each chromatin state.

-- **3. Calculate the Z-score Erosion Score**
-Using the Z-score normalized matrix and a predefined sign_matrix, the erosion score is calculated by summing the weighted Z-scores for each chromatin state.
+- **3. Calculate the Z-score epigenomic information Score** Using the Z-score normalized matrix and a predefined sign_matrix, the epigenomic information score is calculated by summing the weighted Z-scores for each chromatin state.

 - **4. Process Chromatin States in Brain Regions**
 The script processes chromatin state data for several brain regions: frontal cortex, hippocampus, middle frontal area, and angular gyrus.
 It calculates erosion scores for each of these regions and stores the final result.

 ## Output
-The final output is a tab-separated file ErosionScore.txt, which contains the Z-score erosion scores for each chromatin state across all processed brain regions.
+The final output is a tab-separated file Score.txt, which contains the Z-score epigenomic information scores for each chromatin state across all processed brain regions.
 The erosion score for each brain region is calculated and stored under the respective Z-score erosion score column.
 The overall erosion score is computed as the mean of these scores.